dwh77/FCR_Metab/README.md

 Next run the following two scripts located in './Scripts/02_Metab_Model/' to calculate and QAQC metabolism rates

 - 1a_metabFunction_FCR_EXO_18_22.R and 1b_metabFunction_FCR_wvwa_15_18.R are scripts that run the metabolism model for each time frame that the EXO or InsiteIG DO sensor was deployed.
 These scripts can be run in either order
-- calcZMixDens.R, fillHoles.R, metabLoss_v8.R, metabPredix_v.R, are all functions used to run the metabFunction scripts
+- folder 'model_functions' contains four scripts: calcZMixDens.R, fillHoles.R, metabLoss_v8.R, metabPredix_v.R, that are functions used to run the metabFunction scripts
 - 2_Metab_Outputs_QAQC.R compiles and QAQCs metab model outputs to be used in data analysis scripts